University of Michigan - VA Training Network Postdoctoral Programs in Psychology

 The University of Michigan and VA Ann Arbor Healthcare System provide a rich interdisciplinary training environment with seminars, invited lectures, and opportunities for collaboration with faculty across disciplines and departments.
 According to the U.S. News and World Report, the University of Michigan Hospitals and Health Centers have been named #1 in Michigan, and among the best in the nation in 12 adult specialties, for 2013-2014 and the University of Michigan’s C.S.
-Mott Children’s Hospital is among the best children’s hospitals in the country in pediatric specialties, and is the only hospital in Michigan ranked in all 10 specialties, for 2012-13.
+Mott Children’s Hospital is among the best children’s hospitals in the country in pediatric specialties, and was the only hospital in Michigan ranked in all 10 specialties, for 2012-13.
 Fellows in the Clinical Child Psychology specialty area and residents in the Clinical Neuropsychology specialty area complete their training over a two-year period.
 Residents in the Clinical Adult Psychology Program complete training after one year; residents at the University of Michigan in the Clinical Adult area have the option to (and are encouraged to) extend their training into a second year, to enhance their research and advanced clinical training portfolio.
 For residents in the two-year programs, appointments are made initially for one year with a second year re-appointment being expected but at the discretion of the postdoctoral resident and the program.
 Satisfactory completion of the two-year postdoctoral residency generally requires a minimum of 22 months of active participation with final approval and certification of all postdoctoral trainees by the Network Training Committee.
-The UMHS and VAAAHS residencies differ slightly in stipend and other ancillary benefits on a yearly basis, with a stipend minimum of $45,900 for the first year and generous health benefits, and increases in stipends for the second year.
+The UMHS and VAAAHS residencies differ slightly in ancillary benefits on a yearly basis, with a stipend of $45,913 for the first year and generous health benefits, and increases in stipends for the second year.

 Questions about the accreditation and the accreditation process can be addressed to: